17 Fun Facts About From the Mixed-Up Files of Mrs. Basil E. Frankweiler

 The reader “wrote me a letter scolding me for writing that two kids could live on twenty-four dollars and forty-three cents for a whole week in New York City,” Konigsburg wrote in the 35th anniversary edition of the book.
 That reader was the only one to complain, though: “Most readers focus on their rent-free accommodation in the museum and recognize that these details—accurate for their time—are the verisimilitude that allow Claudia and Jamie to live beyond the exact details of life in 1967.”

-At one point, Karl passed along to Konigsburg a request from a textbook publisher to use Chapter Three of Mixed-Up Files in a textbook.
+At one point, Karl passed along to Konigsburg a request from a textbook publisher to use Chapter 3 of From the Mixed-Up Files in a textbook.
 Konigsburg published the three-way correspondence between Karl, herself, and the textbook editor in TalkTalk.
 “I am planning to follow your story with a photo essay/article on a very exciting Children’s Museum in Connecticut,” the textbook editor wrote.
 “It is my hope that the two pieces together will give children a new, most positive approach to museums, both traditional and experimental.”

 Konigsburg was fine with the publisher using a part of the book “if they used the material as I have edited it per the request in their letter,” she wrote back to Karl.
 “I have cut out as much as they have in the interest of space without destroying the characterization of the two children and without leaving information dangling in the manner they did on pages 3 and 6 of their copy.”

-When Mixed-Up Files won the Newbery in 1968, Konigsberg wrote a mini-sequel to hand out to the attendees of the banquet.
+When From the Mixed-Up Files won the Newbery in 1968, Konigsberg wrote a mini-sequel to hand out to the attendees of the banquet.
 In it, Jamie is writing a letter (in pencil, to Claudia’s horror, because he’s renting his pen to Bruce) and tells Claudia that he’s writing to Mrs. Frankweiler because she put everything they told her “into a book, and it won the Newbery Medal. … I figure that if the medal is gold, she better cut me in.
 I’ve been broke ever since we left her place,” he says.

-Despite many letters from readers asking for one, this, Konigsburg declared in the 35th anniversary edition of Mixed-Up Files, “is the only sequel I’ll ever write.
+Despite many letters from readers asking for one, this, Konigsburg declared in the 35th anniversary edition of From the Mixed-Up Files, “is the only sequel I’ll ever write.
 I won’t write another, for there is no something-more to tell about Claudia Kincaid and Jamie and Mrs. Basil E. Frankweiler.
 They are as they were, and as I hope they will be for the next thirty-five years.”

 Two movies, actually.
 The 1973 big-screen adaptation starred Ingrid Bergman as Mrs. Basil E. Frankweiler; Sally Prager played Claudia, and Johnny Doran played Jamie.
 According to a New York Times article about the movie, the Met, which closed for a day to accommodate filming, had “never before given over its premises to a commercial film.”
-(The title was called The Hideaways for home video.)
+(The movie was called The Hideaways for home video.)
 The book was also adapted in a TV movie in 1995, with Lauren Bacall playing Mrs. Frankweiler.

-In fact, it gets so many questions that it created a special issue of Museum Kids entirely devoted to Mixed-Up Files [PDF].
+In fact, it gets so many questions that it created a special issue of Museum Kids entirely devoted to From the Mixed-Up Files [PDF].
 After making it very clear that kids can’t camp out in the Met like Jamie and Claudia did, the issue guides kids to spots featured in the book—including the Egyptian galleries—and the Room from the Hotel de Varengeville in Paris, where Konigsburg saw the piece of popcorn on the blue silk chair.

-But it does own some of his drawings, including Studies for the Libyan Sibyl, which he drew to prepare for painting the Sistine Chapel.
-According to the Mixed-Up Files issue of Museum Kids, “The drawing isn’t on view very often because, over time, light will darken the paper and you wouldn’t be able to see the red chalk that the artist used to draw the picture.
+But it does own some of his drawings, including Studies for the Libyan Sibyl, which Michelangelo drew to prepare for painting the Sistine Chapel.
+According to the From the Mixed-Up Files issue of Museum Kids, “The drawing isn’t on view very often because, over time, light will darken the paper and you wouldn’t be able to see the red chalk that the artist used to draw the picture.
 The drawing is kept in a black box that keeps out moisture, dust, and air.”